 Ever since my late mom had told me that they ate dandelion as salad during WWII, I was fascinated about what weeds one can eat.
 Coming to Alaska I asked about edible weeds.
 Interestingly, many Alaskans did not know that one can eat dandelion (first weed in the photo below) leaves as salad or as a substitute for spinach in Italian baked spinach dishes.

-In an earlier post, I already mentioned Alaska green rhubarb that also grows in the wild.
+In an earlier post on what Alaskans grow in their yards, I already mentioned Alaska green rhubarb that also grows in the wild.
 The second weed in the photo below, is one that I like to put into black bean soup or in a salad as a herb.
 I just take the leaves and before it starts to bloom.
 The leaves feel a little furry.

 The third weed from the left is fireweed.
 It is named so as it is one of the first plants to grown on a wildfire scar beside a certain type of morels – mushrooms that sell pretty expensive.
 I like fireweed as a flower.
 In cooked dishes, I prefer it as herb, but not as leave side dish.
 It is sort of bitter – in my opinion.